I presented at these four Networked Learning Conferences:

 Johnson, M. R. (2008).
 Investigating & encouraging student nurses’ ICT engagement.
 In T. T. Kidd & I. Chen (Eds.), Social Information Technology: Connecting Society and Cultural Issues.
 Hershey, PA: Information Science Reference.You can download a copy of it to read from this link.

 I observed early on that very few come along to the IT training sessions I organised.
 I decided to take a more strategic approach.
 I began to manage the networked shared drive and created email distribution lists, the 'Nur-Mid' lists.
 To my pleasure, this soon became a verb.
 To my regret, both the shared drive and email lists became victims of their own success.
-I've been heavily involved in the roll-out of paperless marking for similar reasons.
+I've been heavily involved in the roll-out of paperless marking for similar reasons and now I'm backing a project to use MyProgress in our undergraduate programmes.